bondeabhijeet/bondeabhijeet/README.md

 ### Hi there, Abhijeet here
  *Working on some projects*

-# Like Torrents?
+# Like Digital resources?
-  _Check out [MY WEBSITE](https://bondeabhijeet.github.io/) to know more about tools and information about torrents and from where to get them._
+  _Check out [MY WEBSITE](https://bondeabhijeet.github.io/) to know more about tools and information about Digital resources and from where to get them._
 # My Public Stats
 **Done so far**